 Our body’s response to chronic stress is to release hormones such as cortisol, which is known to adversely affect all systems of the body, including the immune, digestive and cardiovascular systems.
 Stress also impacts our mental health and emotional wellbeing and can lead to feelings of depression and anxiety, along with irritability and resentment.

-Most significantly for our work with women, chronic stress arises from over-giving and being time poor.
+Most significantly for my work with women, chronic stress arises from over-giving and being time poor.
 This robs women of the opportunity to develop their inner life, to focus on their own healing, self-care and creativity and to nourish themselves spiritually.

 We know that many women are often caught up in a cycle of over-giving, never feeling they can get off the treadmill of life.
-We believe it’s more difficult to pursue dreams, heal ourselves, or create change when our energy is low or depleted.
+I believe it’s more difficult to pursue dreams, heal ourselves, or create change when our energy is low or depleted.

 Taking time and space for retreat, whether or not we go away or create retreat time in our own home is a powerful way to replenish ourself.
 We need to be resourced on an inner level in order to access our inner guidance and manifest our desires and dreams.

 We’re still caught up in a male-oriented paradigm of achievement through straining, striving and over-functioning.
 This works up to a point.
 Beyond that it leads to burn out and stress for most women.
-In our work, we teach and support women to rebalance themselves through sacred practices, taking time and space for themselves, and being guided from within.
+In my work, I teach and support women to rebalance themselves through sacred practices, taking time and space for themselves, and being guided from within.
 This more feminine path brings instant relief to most women and often yields better results as women stop pushing or having to constantly prove themselves.
 They then start turning their attention inwards and connecting to their own inner being and the calling of their own unique journey.

 Sacred Practices are practices that nourish our soul life.
 They might include things such as prayer or meditation, journalling and contemplation, mantra, being in nature, yoga, movement or dance, music or art.
 Things that restore and replenish us on an inner level and allow us to connect with our inner being in a meaningful way.
 They help us release stress, come into the moment, and connect with our essence, our soul, our spiritual consciousness.
 These practices are an antidote to fear and anxiety, stress and judgement, and build inner resiliency in uncertain times.
 Most importantly, they allow us to develop a relationship to our inner self, where all our answers reside.